bravoserver/bravo/website/content/about.rst

 -------------

 Bravo has a large and robust plugin system, as well as a series of interfaces to extend Bravo's capabilities.
-Bravo ships with a large corpus of plugins, including the capabilities of the vanilla server, a web frontend, an IRC client, and more.
+Bravo ships with a large corpus of plugins and components, including the capabilities of the vanilla server, a web frontend, an IRC client, and more.